roofrack/dotfiles/README.md

  3. See dotfiles/archPackages for stuff to install but this is all you need...

-     -i3 (select 1 3 4 5)
+     -i3 (select 1 3 4 5),
-     -xorg-xinit
-     -xorg-server
-     -xfce4-terminal
+     -xorg-xinit,
+     -xorg-server,
+     -xfce4-terminal,
-     -feh (for wallpaper)
+     -feh (for wallpaper),
-     -picom (for adding translucency to the xfce4-terminal) -gnu-free-fonts (airline works fine without this except for the little line symbol won't render properly u2630, and also the arrow unicode in xfce4-terminal.
-After adding this font pkg the unicode works
+     -picom (for adding translucency to the xfce4-terminal).
+     -gnu-free-fonts (airline works fine without this except for the little line symbol won't render properly u2630, and also the arrow unicode in xfce4-terminal.
+After adding this font pkg the unicode works,
      -ranger (just nice to have)

+ 4. run ./dotfiles/i3bootstrap.sh

- 4. I have this symlinked but may need to re-copy /etc/X11/xinit/xinitrc to ~/.xinitrc and comment out last 5 lines and add exec i3.
+ 5. I have this symlinked but may need to re-copy /etc/X11/xinit/xinitrc to ~/.xinitrc and comment out last 5 lines and add exec i3.
 Dont forget to chown rob:rob .xinitrc or it wont work.

- 5. For transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
+ 6. For transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
 This is a virtualbox issue.
 I have symlinked this as well to dotfiles directory so should work.